cs31415/cs31415.github.io/writings/Northern California Diary.md

 Finally reached 101 after what seemed like an eternity.
 101 was faster, but there were some construction stretches that were rather claustrophobic with a single lane and no shoulder on both sides.

 Final stretches were through some rough roads and back country.
 Was very glad to finally pull into the hotel.
-It was a stressful drive on the whole.

 Carmel Bay Inn is a boutique hotel.
 Nice, cozy room overlooking swimming pool.